Jose Maria Zubiri Jr.

-José María Rubín Zubiri Jr. (born August 14, 1940), more commonly known simply as Jose Maria Zubiri Jr. or Jose Zubiri Jr., is a Filipino businessman and politician who is the incumbent representative of Bukidnon's 3rd congressional district in the Northern Mindanao region of the Philippines, a post he previously held three times.
-He was also the governor of the same province from 2001-2010 and from 2013-2022.
+José María Rubín Zubiri Jr. (born August 14, 1940), more commonly known simply as Jose Ma.
+Zubiri Jr. or Jose Zubiri Jr., is a Filipino businessman and politician who served as representative of Bukidnon's 3rd congressional district in the Northern Mindanao region of the Philippines, a post he previously held three times.
+He was also the governor of the same province from 2001 to 2010 and from 2013 to 2022 and vice governor from 2010 to 2013.

 Early life and education

-Zubiri was born on August 11, 1940, in Kabankalan, Negros Occidental to Jose Zubiri Sr. and Rosa Rubin.
-He spent his elementary years in Kabankalan Elementary School and finished his secondary education at La Salle College-Bacolod (now University of St. La Salle) in Bacolod.
+Zubiri was born on August 11, 1940, in Kabankalan, Negros Occidental to Jose Zubiri Sr. and Rosa Rubin and raised in Barangay Talubangi.
+He spent his elementary years at Kabankalan Elementary School and finished his secondary education at La Salle College-Bacolod (now University of St. La Salle) in Bacolod.
 He was a graduate of Bachelor of Science in Management at De La Salle University in Manila.
 His family is of Basque and Castilian heritage.

 Aside from his native Hiligaynon, Zubiri is also fluent in Cebuano, Tagalog and English.